brendantipp/br_pands_project/README.md

 The Data Set was then immported as the Data frame for use in the anaylsis using the inbuilt pandas function pd.read.csv()

+By running the program (anaylsis.py) the following anaylis of the data set is  performed

+1. A Summary output and summary text file will be created

+When explopring the data set a summary statistics table is a nice clean way to summarise and present my findings .

+>??? insert here code that was used and a brief description of the libaries used I have used the inbuilt pandas .desscribe fucntion to create a summary table For better presenation i have used the .round
+For better presenation i have used the sep /t to prensnet that table in tablular format

+> insert here a summary of the output table

+We can see from th summary table created

+2. A histogram of each variable will be generated and saved as a png file in teh output directory

+>>As part of my data explopration I am using Histograms as they are a great way to show a visual representation of data distribution

+3. A scatter plot of each pair of variables will be createed adn will be visible on the screen

 ### SUMMARY OUTPUT > The program will display both a summary on screen and create a summary.txt file in the local folder
 	>The summary is created using the inbuilt pandas fucntion .describe
 	>The inbuilt pands function .round was used to round the decimal places on the summary output for improved display purposes

 Detailed descrption of Summary output table

 ### HISTOGRAMS>